Faculty Of Mechanical Engineering

 Faculty of Mechanical Engineering provides a wide range of machines in its work shop.
 Students can gain experience on machines such as lathe, Shaper and Milling.
 Along with this, the workshop comprises of sheet shearing, bending and rolling machines.
 Spark welding, electric welding and Gas welding can also be done.
 An Electrical Circular Saw and a Radial Arm Drilling machine are also present.

-Welding Laboratory
+Welding and Metal Printing Laboratory

 Welding Lab FME